 I had a very informative and thought-provoking conversation with Dr. Marc D. Feldman, an expert on medical child abuse and factitious disorder.
-We talked about medical child abuse, including Munchausen-by-proxy and the abuse of autistic children through autism pseudoscience.
-We also talked about interventions and supports, the need for education and what we all can do to stop the abuse.
+We talked about medical child abuse, including “Munchausen-by-proxy” and the abuse of autistic children through autism pseudoscience.
+We also talked about supports for survivors and what we all can do to stop the abuse.

 Bio Dr. Marc D. Feldman is Clinical Professor of Psychiatry and Adjunct Professor of Psychology at the University of Alabama in Tuscaloosa.
 A Distinguished Fellow of the American Psychiatric Association, he is the author of 5 books and more than 100 peer-reviewed articles in the professional literature.
 Dr. Feldman is an international expert in factitious disorder, Munchausen syndrome, Munchausen by proxy, and malingering.